12 Foods That Put New Jersey On the Map (Besides Bagels + Pizza)

 Tomato Pie

-Despite snowy cold winters, New Jersey produces some of the nation’s best crops, so it comes by its Garden State nickname honestly.
+Despite the snowy, cold winters, New Jersey produces some of the nation’s best crops, so it comes by its Garden State nickname honestly.
 Top of the list is Jersey tomatoes, blueberries, corn, and cranberries.
 From those crops, many dishes have been created.
 Everything from Jersey corn ice cream to the blueberry muffin, and fresh marinara sauce.

 Jersey Hot Dogs